scuzzydude/asimov/asimov.md

 I think we'd consider Martin Luther King, Jr a genius.
 He led a peaceful movement that directly changed policy and law in the United States.
 Gandhi was a genius; he peacefully sent the British packing despite the resistance of a very divided and stratified culture.

 The world faces many challenging problems today, with scopes that are global, national, and local.
 If someone were to create an efficient and affordable desalination device, that would solve many problems faced by the poorest drought plagued countries.
 That solution would be genius.
 If somebody came up with a solution that removed money and corporate influence from our national elections, that would be genius.
 If somebody organized a group of locals to reduce gang-violence in a city without the divisiveness of the police force by actually addressing the root problems, that would be genius.
 We do not need to know what a solution is to say that solving a problem would be a work of genius.
-Most societal problems solved witout the "help" of government are genius, and most government solutions are at best, half-ass.
+Most societal problems solved without the "help" of government are genius, and most government solutions are at best, half-ass.

 A scoot is formed as a collective responsibility for the appreciation of genius.
 If a problem is well defined, you can assume the solution will be genius before once it is formed.
 I see no reason why you need to actually solve a problem before scooting the responsibility to solve it.